Subscribe to The Dirt e-newsletter

 PPK stands for “post-processing kinematic.”
 The difference with PPK workflows is how we process base station data for correction and accuracy.

 With PPK, the drone will geotag X,Y,Z coordinates to each image based on that on-board GPS unit.
-While this is happening, a base (be it a base station, an AeroPoint, or CORS network) is also recording positional information, but with much more accurate triangulation.
+While this is happening, a base (be it a base station, an AeroPoint, or the CORS network) is also recording the positional information, but with much more accurate triangulation.